- Written by Dr.Mehmet Demircioglu

 That emotional side should not be underestimated.

 In addition, once a strip scar exists, future donor planning becomes more complicated.
-Yes, FUE can sometimes later be used around or into a scar for camouflage in specific cases, but I would not take this to mean that the original problem disappears.
+FUE can sometimes later be used around or into a scar for camouflage in specific cases, but that does not mean the original problem disappears.
 It simply means later surgery may be used to improve a permanent mark that the first surgery created.

 Patients hear this argument quite often, and sometimes it is presented too attractively.

-Yes, avoiding shaving can be useful in certain situations.
-Some patients value privacy strongly.
-Some women may prefer to avoid large visible shaved areas.
-Some men do not want people around them to notice surgery immediately.
+Avoiding shaving can be useful in certain situations.
+Some patients value privacy strongly, some women may prefer to avoid large visible shaved areas, and some men do not want people around them to notice surgery immediately.

 I understand that.

-Be very careful not to let the no-shave convenience dominate the decision.
+Be very careful not to let social convenience in the first weeks dominate the donor decision.

 Avoiding shaving may be socially convenient, but that convenience in the first few weeks should not outweigh scar planning, donor safety, and long-term flexibility.